ibm-cloud-docs/vpc/manage-scc.md

 * Ensure no VPC security groups have inbound ports open to the internet (0.0.0.0/0)
 * Ensure no VPC security groups have outbound ports open to the internet (0.0.0.0/0)
 * Ensure a VSI has at least one VPC security group attached
 * Ensure all network interfaces of a VSI have at least one VPC security group attached
+* Ensure no public VPC application or network load balancers can be created
+* Ensure HTTPS protocol is configured for VPC application load balancer pools associated with HTTPS listeners